Financial Support 19-23

 How will my childcare be paid?

-The childcare provider will be advised to invoice the college and they will be paid in the form of a cheque or BACS payment.
+The childcare provider will be advised to invoice the college and they will be paid in the form of a BACS payment.

 *Please note that all the above are subject to change.